s4b7r/foam-kb/tensorflow.md

 ## GPU memory usage

 Sometimes Tensorflow exits with strange error like `Could not create cudnn handle: CUDNN_STATUS_ALLOC_FAILED`.
-That maybe happened because you wanted Tensorflow to run on a GPU, whoose memory is already in use by some other processes; in that case Tensorflow doesn't even give it a try with the remaining memory.
+That maybe happened because you wanted Tensorflow to run on a GPU, whoose memory is already in use by some other processes; in that case Tensorflow doesn't even give it a try with the remaining memory ([StackOverflow question](https://stackoverflow.com/questions/43147983/could-not-create-cudnn-handle-cudnn-status-internal-error)).
 To force Tensorflow into starting with less than all GPU memory set environment variable `TF_FORCE_GPU_ALLOW_GROWTH = true`.
+[See e.g. here.](https://liqimore.com/2021/tensorflow-gpu-memory-config/)

 ## Datasets